Yourworks like a hinge and connects your jaw to your skull. It controls your jaw and facial movements.

-The vast majority of people living with TMJ disorder are able to manage the symptoms and pain so they can continue living normal lives.
-Below, we have listed our recommendations for managing your TMJ disorder symptoms.
+The vast majority of people living with TMJ disorder are able to manage their symptoms and pain so they can continue living normal lives.

-- Prevent teeth grinding by wearing a mouth guard when you sleep.
+- Wearing a mouth guard when you sleep to prevent teeth grinding

-- Use muscle relaxants to calm jaw muscles.
+- Using muscle relaxants to calm jaw muscles